Ísafjörður: Annual music festivals

-From 2001 through 2014, the Við Djúpið Music Festival offered master classes and concerts with nationwide and worldwide known artists, such as Erling Blöndal Bengtsson, cellist and Vovka Ashkenazy, pianist as well as the Pacifica Quartet, Evan Ziporyn, clarinetist, composer, and a member of the band Bang on a Can gave a master class and concert in Ísafjörður during Við Djúpið 2007 and among performers at the 2008 festival where Pekka Kuusisto, violinist with Simon Crawford-Phillips, pianist and Håkon Austbø, pianist.
+Since its inception in 2003, the Við Djúpið Music Festival has offered master classes and concerts featuring distinguished artists from Iceland and around the world.
+Notable past participants include renowned cellist Erling Blöndal Bengtsson, pianist Vovka Ashkenazy, and the acclaimed Pacifica Quartet.
+In 2007, clarinetist and composer Evan Ziporyn, a member of the celebrated group Bang on a Can, led a master class and performed in Ísafjörður.
+The following year, 2008, saw performances from Finnish violinist Pekka Kuusisto, pianist Simon Crawford-Phillips, and Norwegian pianist Håkon Austbø.
+The festival has also hosted unique and collaborative performances by Decoda, an affiliate ensemble of Carnegie Hall, and the innovative Orchester im Treppenhaus from Germany.

 Sports

 Ísafjörður is the home of Íþróttafélagið Vestri and Knattspyrnufélagið Hörður multi-sports clubs.
 Vestri fields departments in basketball, football, volleyball and bicycling.
 Its men's and women's basketball teams have played in the top-tier basketball leagues in the country while its men's volleyball team was promoted to the top-tier division in 2019.

 Knattspyrnufélagið Hörður was originally a football club but has fielded other departments, most prominently in handball, track & field, skiing and Icelandic wrestling.